What Do I Do If I Suspect Abuse or Negligence at a Nursing Home?

 Holding the Nursing Home Accountable for Their Wrongful Conduct

-While nursing homes generally do a good job of caring for their patents, incidents of abuse, unnecessary injury, or neglect are too common.
+While nursing homes generally do a good job of caring for their patients, incidents of abuse, unnecessary injury, or neglect are too common.
 Adult Protective Services is empowered to:

 - Intervene and help a vulnerable adult.